Q. How much are the tuition fees?

 Q. How much does a School Direct salaried trainee get paid?

-A. A School Direct salaried trainees is paid as an unqualified teacher, in line with the Department for Education guidelines – this is currently £16,626.
+A. School Direct salaried trainees are paid as unqualified teachers, in line with the Department for Education guidelines.
+Additional details can be found here.

 Q. How do I apply?